KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 1. Rewrite root and terminal paragraphs under current Aion / Khaon and A17 language.
 2. Replace Enki / Christ cascade comparisons with mediation, Continuum, and full bearing as appropriate.
-3. Change Inanna "essence at L4" to Soul / sovereign individuated being / L₄ DP figure.
+3. Change Inanna "essence at L4" (canonical L₄) to Soul / L₄ DP figure / archetypal articulation.
 4. Replace inverse reflection with mirroring and add the DA non-transfer boundary if the Moon passage remains technical.
 5. Remove non-Zenon saturation wording from Flood and cyclical passages.